-The International Residential Code (IRC) is a nationally recognized model code used throughout the United States as a minimum standard for residential code.
-Indiana and Ohio have adopted the 2018 International Residential Code and Michigan is still following the 2015 International Residential Code (IRC), so our rules do not exceed standards in Indiana or Ohio.
+The International Building Code is a nationally recognized model code used throughout the United States as a minimum standard.
+The Michigan rules do not exceed the standards of any of the other Great Lake States.

 3. Identify any laws, rules, and other legal requirements that may duplicate, overlap, or conflict with the proposed rules.